ZeroF-ai/AEAFFNet-main/README.md

 ## Citation

-If this work is helpful for your research, please cite:
+If you use this code or dataset, please cite our paper:

+**"AEAFFNet: Enhancing Real-Time Semantic Segmentation through Attention-Enhanced Adaptive Feature Fusion"**
+*The Visual Computer*, 2025.
+DOI: (to appear)

 ```
 @misc{aeaffnet2024,